Mindtribe/Leash-Debugger/doc/UserGuide.md

 * **Blink short on, long off**: WiFi connecting (in either AP or Station mode).
 * **Blink long on, short off**: AP mode active.
 * **Short fast blink**: WiFi error.

+The **RedBearLab WiFi Mini** only has a single user LED, which is orange.
+Its behavior is equal to that of the *green* LED on the Launchpad, indicating WiFi state.
+For information about the JTAG and/or error state, you will have to consult the log messages over TCP/IP.

 ## Connecting to Leash Debugger
 ### Sockets